dyptan-io/log-management/README.md

 (Log receiver) and log watcher (Log shipper).
 Both components share a single [Dockerfile](Dockerfile) and [internal](internal) libraries for convenience.
 Tests are added only for [InMemory](internal/platform/storage/inmemory_test.go) storage so far.

-It utilizes some commonly used libraries and tools to facilitate development, such as:
+In addition to standard library, it utilizes some commonly used libraries and tools to facilitate development, such as:

 - [oapi-codegen](github.com/oapi-codegen/oapi-codegen) Go-centric OpenAPI Client and Server Code Generator.
-- [go-chi](https://github.com/go-chi/chi) A lightweight, idiomatic Go HTTP server and router.
-- [slog](https://pkg.go.dev/golang.org/x/exp/slog) A new structured logger from standard library.
 - [testify](https://github.com/stretchr/testify) A handy toolkit for assertion in tests.

 ## API Specification